-The Company has a very active end of CY 2024 scheduled with exploration activities and news flow, including;
+The Company has a very active end of CY 2024 and start of CY2025 scheduled with exploration activities and news flow, including;

-- 1. Results from the ongoing follow-up RC drilling across Siona will continue to be received over the coming weeks; - 2.
-Air-core drilling results from across the Caladan and Irulan target areas are anticipated in 3-6 weeks; - 3.
-Subject to weather conditions, diamond drilling at Siona will commence in December 2024 or January 2025; - 4.
-Results from the second phase of soil sampling covering the broader Caladan target have been received and will be released once processing and analysis are complete.
+- Further results from the follow-up RC drilling across Siona will continue to be received over the coming weeks; - 2.
+Air-core drilling results from across the Caladan and Irulan target areas are anticipated in 4 weeks; - 3.
+Diamond drilling at Siona is scheduled to commence in January 2025; - 4.
+RC drilling will re-commence across the New England Granite in January 2025; - 5.
+Results from the second phase of soil sampling covering the broader Caladan target have been received and will be released once processing and interpretation are complete.